Buccal vs Intra Oral Massage

 • Chronic tension headaches

-Buccal massage takes its name from the Latin word bucca meaning cheek.
-It is often described as a natural facelift, although that term can be misleading if it is taken too literally.
+It is often described as a natural facelift, although that term can be misleading if taken too literally.

-While buccal massage does reduce muscular tension, the emphasis is usually on circulation, lymphatic flow, and soft tissue mobility rather than clinical pain management.
+While Buccal Massage does reduce muscular tension, the emphasis is usually on circulation, lymphatic flow, facial relaxation and soft tissue mobility rather than clinical pain management alone.

-Buccal massage involves working the cheek muscles from both the inside and the outside at the same time.
-This dual approach encourages lymphatic drainage, reduces facial fluid retention, and improves tissue glide.
+Buccal Massage involves working the cheek muscles from both the inside and outside of the mouth at the same time.
+This dual approach encourages lymphatic drainage, reduces facial fluid retention and improves tissue glide throughout the face.

 • Jawline and cheek contour definition